-Around 80% of SMSF’s set up are Individual Trustees per the ATO statistics.
-The reason for this is it is simpler and more cost efficient to use Individual Trustees rather than a Corporate Trustee.
-The default option Superannuation Warehouse uses is to establish new SMSF’s with Individual Trustees.
-There is adequate statutory protection of a SMSF so there is no pressing need to interpose yet another entity for asset protection purposes.
+Around 80% of SMSFs set up are Individual Trustees per the ATO statistics.
+The reason for this is that it is simpler and more cost-efficient to use Individual Trustees rather than a Corporate Trustee.
+The default option Superannuation Warehouse uses to establish new SMSFs are with Individual Trustees.
+There is adequate statutory protection of an SMSF, so there is no pressing need to interpose yet another entity for asset protection purposes.

-Superannuation Warehouse can set up a Corporate Trustee if you prefer this.
+Superannuation Warehouse can set up a Corporate Trustee if it preferred by you.
 The major disadvantage of a Corporate Trustee is the up-front cost of establishing the Company.
 The pros and cons are set out below.

-– There is an annual $48 (was $47 in 2017) fee payable for maintenance of this entity which is payable to ASIC (you can pay this from the SMSF)
+There is an annual review fee of $63 payable for maintenance of this entity to ASIC (you can pay this from the SMSF)

 It is fairly straightforward to change Trustees without affecting the SMSF.
 You can go from Individual Trustees to a Corporate Trustee and vice versa.
 When purchasing property, the banks may require a Corporate Trustee.